Open-CSP/PageSync/README.md

 #### Development

-* 2.6.7 Some minor fixed ( language edits and maintenance script output )
+* 2.6.7 Some minor fixes ( language edits and maintenance script output ).
+Fixed bug where Special page was not shown if SMW was not installed.
 * 2.6.6 Added --analyze function to Maintenance script to check file status and consistency
 * 2.6.5 Maintenance script rebuild-index now by default is verbose.
 Added function to add pages NS and title search. i18n changes
 * 2.6.3 Fixed a 1.39 only adding file issue